 Heavier jackets are out.
 Leaves are changing.
 Noses are running.

 Each of these signals the arrival of another season – some call it autumn, others call it flu season.
-As many as 35 million flu cases are expected this year, starting in October and continuing into May, according to the Centers for Disease Control and Prevention.

 During this time of year, it’s important to arm yourself with information on how you can help protect yourself from the flu – including getting vaccinated.
 This may be especially important this fall, with COVID-19 and its variants still prevalent in some communities.
 The Centers for Disease Control and Prevention (CDC) reported a decline in flu hospitalizations and deaths last season, citing masking and social distancing as likely contributions.
 However, reduced COVID-19 restrictions may result in increased influenza activity starting in October.

 If you’re unsure if getting a flu vaccine is right for you, you’re not alone.
 There can be a lot of confusion out there surrounding vaccines.
 To help, here are five common flu vaccine myths — and the facts behind them.